Elevate your smile with dental veneers

 No-prep or minimally prepared veneers:

 The term "no-prep veneers" or "no-shave veneers" refers to veneers made of porcelain in the lab.
 These veneers aim to preserve tooth structure by minimizing tooth surface reduction, resulting in less reduction than traditional veneers.
 They bond and attach to the front of the teeth in a way similar to traditional porcelain veneers.
 However, one downside of this method is that the teeth may appear bulky, oversized, unnatural, and sometimes opaque.
-This method is best suited for individuals with small teeth who do not require significant changes in tooth color.
-In our practice, we emphasize minimal tooth reduction.

 Direct veneers(Composite veneers):

+These veneers give similar results to traditional or unprepared veneers but with some drawbacks.
 The direct veneers use non-porcelain material, and the surfaces can become stained over time.
 In addition, the chair time is very long because a cosmetic dentist has to apply composite resin layers from scratch.

 How long do veneers last?